SimoneTestino/SimoneTestino/content/ColivingLiguria/Financials/Debt/Debt.md

 — Italiano sotto —

 > [!Abstract]
 > This page outlines the debt and credit strategy for the [[ColivingLiguria]] project.
 It serves as an index for the different financing forms we are considering, such as business micro-loans and first-home renovation mortgages.
-It also details our rationale for using debt, primarily to co-finance the [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]] grant and to accelerate growth based on quantitative analysis.
+It also details our rationale for using debt, primarily to co-finance the [[FESR Azione 1.3.3.
+EU Grant]] grant and to accelerate growth based on quantitative analysis.

 ### Our Debt and Financing Strategy